To stay updated on developments to Transforming Research 2019, subscribe to the event emails here

 Managing the cycle of research planning, portfolio management, and evaluation

-Representatives of research sponsors will engage in a fireside chat, motivated by the previous presentations, to offer their reactions to the theme and engage in a conversation with the audience.
+Representatives of research sponsors will engage in a fireside chat to offer their reactions to the theme and engage in a conversation with the audience.

 Entrepreneurialism, collaborations and economic impact

 Throughout developed knowledge economies, research institutions and corporations are turning to each other to create public-private partnerships which result in benefit from shared endeavors, new insights and great efficiency.
 Part of this change in ethos is a new focus on translating research into everyday life: whether into clinical practise, daily routines, or effecting policy decisions.
 How do we measure, reward and encourage collaborations; and how do we adapt our cultural norms to fit all partners’ ethics?